2021 UCF Knights football team: South Florida

-Gasparilla Bowl
+Vs. Florida (Gasparilla Bowl)

 The UCF Knights accepted an invitation on December 5, 2021, to the Gasparilla Bowl to face the Florida Gators.
 It was the fifth appearance overall in the Gasparilla Bowl for the Knights, a game formerly known as the St. Petersburg Bowl and Beef O'Brady's Bowl.
 It was the third meeting all-time between UCF and Florida; the Gators had won both previous meetings.
 On December 10, 2021, the game was officially announced as a sellout, the first time the Gasparilla Bowl has sold out in its history.
 A crowd of 63,669 attended at Raymond James Stadium in Tampa, on a cool, clear, 57° evening.
 UCF defeated the Gators for the first time, behind standout performances by wide receiver, and game MVP, Ryan O'Keefe and running back Isaiah Bowser.
 Penalties, dropped passes, and kicking woes plagued the Gators.